The Viewport Panel¶

 Additional Viewport Options can be accessed from the Shading, Camera, And Debug (Gear Icon) dropdowns in the top right corner of the Viewport.
 The available options are:

-Shaded: Display the current Composition’s geometry without textures
+Shaded: Display the current Composition’s geometry without textures and with lighting

 Wireframe: Display the current Composition’s geometry in wireframe mode